 We took a tour of both the Upper and Lower Antelope Canyon.
 Dani paid $130 for a photo tour and I paid $74 for the standard one at the Upper Antelope Canyon.
 The Lower Antelope Canyon cost us $27 each.

-Our aerial tour over the Grand Canyon was $150 per person.
-This definitely made our US West Coast trip a bit more expensive, but it was worth it.
+To end, we booked a Grand Canyon helicopter tour that was $150 per person.
+This tour made the US West Coast trip a bit more expensive, but it was completely worthy.
+I recommend you to read our experience.

 Total activities expenses = €270 / person